Panic Disorder

 Introduction

 Panic disorder is a discrete period of intense fear or discomfort that comes on unexpectedly and recurrently.
-Its peak onset is from 15-19 years, with a prevalence 3.5%.
+It is commonly associated with a number of physical symptoms.

 The Case of...